HenkPoley/split-io-scheduler/README.md

 ## Order of back/forward porting

 I 'might not' have put changes I've done in later patches back into the older patches.
+Be sure to note that the "Does it compile?" test does not mean it actually works.

 * 3.2.51 - original, from tarball, excluded some cruft.
 Boots.
 * 3.2 - Backport.
 Also has trailing whitespace fixes.
 Compiles.
 Not tested.